aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

   - terraform
 ---

 Welcome to this guide on building a serverless IP counter using AWS Lambda and DynamoDB.
-This project is designed as a practical exercise to help you gain hands-on experience with some of the most popular services offered by Amazon Web Services (AWS).
+This is designed as a practical exercise to help you gain hands-on experience with some of the most popular services offered by AWS.

-In this guide, we will create a simple IP counter application.
-The application will count the number access by IP address.
-This could be a typical use case in web analytics, security monitoring, and resource tracking.
+We will create a simple IP address counter, each time a visitor accesses the webpage, the counter for its IP address will increase.

-This project will not only enhance your understanding of AWS services but also give you a practical example of how serverless technologies can be used in real-world scenarios.
+This project will enhance your understanding of AWS services and also give you a practical example of how serverless technologies can be used in a real-world scenario.

 ### What you will learn

-By completing this project, you will learn how to:
+By completing this project you will learn to:

-- Set up and deploy a Lambda function.
+- Configure and deploy a Lambda function.
-- Utilize AWS DynamoDB to store and retrieve data.
+- Deploy a DynamoDB table.
-- Integrate these services to create a simple serverless application.
+- Integrate these services together to create a simple serverless application.
 - Use Terraform to define and provision AWS infrastructure as code.

 ### Technologies used